jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 |Coq| offers the possibility of loading different parts of a whole
 development stored in separate files.
 Their contents will be loaded as if they were entered from the keyboard.
-This means that the loaded files are ASCII files containing sequences of commands for |Coq|’s toplevel.
+This means that the loaded files are text files containing sequences of commands for |Coq|’s toplevel.
 This kind of file is called a *script* for |Coq|.
 The standard (and default) extension of |Coq|’s script files is .v.